 Most seniors are hesitant about letting their children know that they lost the car at the grocery store yesterday or burned a pot on the stove the day before—whether cognitive issues have been diagnosed or not.
 Hiding dementia symptoms or any kind of memory failure is understandable behavior for a person if they fear they might lose their independence.

 How do we keep communication open and honest between us and a loved one who may be experiencing the onset of dementia or Alzheimer’s?

-Typically, when people are experiencing memory and rational thought losses, they go to great lengths to hide their cognitive decline.
+Typically, when people are experiencing memory and rational thought losses, they go to great lengths to hide their dementia symptoms or cognitive decline.
 It’s embarrassing to forget names or get details wrong in conversation, so they become vague.
 Too many failures at self-care or instances of confusion bring concern and interference from family and friends, so they begin to isolate themselves.
 Masking failures gives someone with dementia a false sense of security from change, so most go to great lengths to hide problems.
 But masking prevents caregivers from preserving safety and providing targeted assistance.